 Cable offers higher speeds but can be steeply inconsistent during peak hours.

 DSL might be slower, but it remains consistent and reliable throughout the day.
 DSL services also rarely have data caps, which are common in the cable realm.

-While DSL and cable internet offer the same effective service for most people, they have advantages and disadvantages they can swing you towards one type of internet connection over another.
-Though your decisions will largely be one of availability and convenience, you want the fastest and most reliable connection you can afford.
+While DSL and cable internet offers the same effective service for most people, they have advantages and disadvantages.
+They can swing you towards one type of internet connection over another.
+Though your decisions will essentially be one of availability and convenience, you want the fastest and most reliable connection you can afford.
 Most of the time, you should go with cable.
-However, there will be times when DSL is the more
+However, there will be times when DSL is the more.